plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 This clarity helped us steer the product and business decisions –– like which features to build on priority, what pricing to set, etc. –– in the right direction.

-It’s been six good years in business and we understand the importance of data that can answer the single-most important question to businesses, whether they are new or evolving, “Who is our audience?”
+It’s been five good years in business and we understand the importance of data that can answer the single-most important question to businesses, whether they are new or evolving, “Who is our audience?”

 It makes sense to analyze your website traffic to understand such insights since it’s a fair presumption that both existing customers and potential customers must have visited your website at some point, at the very least.

+1. Ordered list
+{:toc}

+## W﻿hat is audience segmentation?

 While Plausible anyway gives you basic and reliable data on visitor traffic, it can come in hundreds or millions of numbers.
 Either way, it is next to impossible to make meaningful sense of it without creating some subgroups that can be studied.